 Also living with the Townsends at 45 Commonwealth were their unmarried son and daughter, Benjamin Beecher Townsend and Helen Cordelia Townsend.

 Elmer Townsend died in April of 1871.
 Weltha Ann Townsend, Henry and Emilie Townsend, Benjamin Townsend, and Helen Townsend continued to live at 45 Commonwealth.
 On May 15, 1871, the three Townsend children transferred their interests in 45 Commonwealth, inherited from their father, to their mother, as a life interest.

 Benjamin Townsend traveled abroad in October of 1871 and married in August of 1872, in London, to Anna Sophie Kaupe, the sister of Henry Townsend’s wife, Emilie.

 Helen Townsend married in April of 1872 to Dr. Theodore F. Breck, a physician.
 After their marriage, they lived in Springfield.

-Henry and Emilie Townsend continued to live at 45 Commonwealth until about 1874, when they purchased and moved to 299 Beacon.
+Henry and Emilie Townsend continued to live at 45 Commonwealth until about 1874, when they moved to 299 Beacon.
 On January 12, 1875, he transferred his interest in 45 Commonwealth to his mother and siblings.